 Medieval buildings make this city unique, and its narrow alleys and one-of-a-kind squares are hidden treasures you should explore while walking around.
 The arched peninsula stretching into the sea becomes a Mediterranean paradise in the summer.

-The most vivid city of the Slovenian coastline: Piran
+The most vivid city on the Slovenian coastline is Piran

-The hottest month of the year in this city in August, when the thermometer might show temperatures up to 29°C during the day.
-No surprise that most tourists choose this month to visit.
-The coldest month is January when the temperature drops to around 0°C.
+The hottest month of the year in this city is August, when the thermometer might show temperatures up to 29°C during the day.
+It's no surprise that most tourists choose this month to visit.
+The coldest month is January, when the temperature drops to around 0°C.

 Piran is the highest-priced town on the Slovenian coast.
-If you find the accommodation too pricy here, it’s worth checking out the town of Izola, which is located a little further north.
+If you find the accommodation too expensive here, it’s worth checking out the town of Izola, located a little further north.

 Beach